The HEAP project is made up of 12 Work Packages

 To deliver the project objectives, the Project Coordinator, Professor Joakim Dillner, based at Karolinska Institutet, will lead and oversee a series of workstreams, including Strategic, Financial and Legal, Innovation, Work Package Coordination, Quality, and Risk Management.

-Lead partner: Stichting MLC Foundation
+Lead partner: Lygature

 Ethical, legally compliant handling of patient data